AlgorithmiKee/notes/Machine_Learning/prob_model.md

 * Optional: prior distribution $p(\boldsymbol{\theta})$
 * Goal: estimate $\boldsymbol{\theta}$

 We assume that the data is fully observable, i.e. there is no latent variables.
-Unsupervised learning with latent variables (e.g. GMM) requires more complex algorithms (e.g. EM algorithm).
-Not detailed here.
+Unsupervised learning with latent variables (e.g. GMM) requires more complex algorithms (e.g. EM algorithm) which are not detailed here.

 ### Maximum Likelihood Estimation (MLE)